Final Research Plan

 Screening for Prediabetes and Type 2 Diabetes Mellitus in Children and Adolescents

 November 12, 2020

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 * Eligible interventions include pharmacotherapy and primary care–relevant counseling focused on healthy diet and nutrition, physical activity, or both, as detailed in the Research Approach below.

-1. a.
-Is there direct evidence that screening for type 2 diabetes mellitus (T2DM) and prediabetes in asymptomatic children and adolescents improves health outcomes?
+1. Is there direct evidence that screening for type 2 diabetes mellitus (T2DM) and prediabetes in asymptomatic children and adolescents improves health outcomes?

 3. a.
 Do interventions for screen-detected T2DM and prediabetes provide an incremental benefit in health outcomes when delivered at the time of detection compared with initiating interventions later, after clinical diagnosis?